temporalio/documentation/README.md

 $ git checkout -b your-branch
 ```

-Now you can make changes.
+Now you can start making changes!
 See [Building and viewing the site locally](#building-and-viewing-the-site-locally) for visualizing your changes.

 ### Submit a pull request